 Estimated from various sources, these statistics on public sentiment about cloud storage show what consumers are concerned about when it comes to storing there photographs and other important files on the cloud.

 You have to determine which backup system that you're most comfortable with.
 I use both cloud-based and a personal portable backup systems for my photography.
 That's overkill for you, but I'm a control freak when it comes to preserving my images.
+Here's where you can learn about how to make your photos last longer.

 I hope you found this article helpful.
 For more specific posts on a topic, you can use the search box below, or scroll down below my signature for related topics.